formidablefrank/CS297-dynamical-systems/README.md

 ## Overview

 I completed an advanced graduate course in dynamical systems, where I explored mathematical modeling of complex system behavior through analysis and numerical simulation.
-This repository contains my work applying dynamical systems concepts to real-world problems, including bifurcation analysis, phase portrait construction, stability analysis of equilibrium points, and investigation of periodic orbits and limit cycles.
+This repository contains my work on bifurcation analysis, phase portrait construction, stability analysis of equilibrium points, and investigation of periodic orbits and limit cycles on real-world problems.

-## Skills and Learning Objectives
+## Learning Objectives

-- Analyzing system behavior near fixed points and determining stability through linearization and eigenvalue analysis
+- Analyzing stability near fixed points and through linearization and eigenvalue analysis
 - Constructing phase portraits to visualize long-term behavior and separatrix structures in 2D systems
 - Identifying bifurcations—critical parameter values where system dynamics fundamentally change
 - Studying limit cycles and periodic oscillations in nonlinear systems
-- Applying perturbation methods for analyzing near-integrable systems
-- Using computational tools to validate analytical findings and explore regimes beyond analytical tractability
+- Using computational tools to validate analytical findings
-- Documenting mathematical analysis with rigorous derivations and computational verification

 ## Problem Sets

 Each problem set contains detailed mathematical derivations, computational implementations, and visual analysis of system dynamics.

 - **Problem Set 1**: Foundations in phase plane analysis, fixed point classification, and bifurcation phenomena.
 Includes 2D nonlinear system analysis with visualization of trajectories and stability regions.
 - **Problem Set 2**: Advanced topics including higher-dimensional systems, perturbation analysis, and complex dynamical behavior.
-Demonstrates limit cycle detection and bifurcation parameter sweeps.
+Demonstrates limit cycle detection and bifurcations.
 - **Problem Set 3**: Synthesis of course concepts with emphasis on analysis techniques for practical systems and rigorous mathematical documentation.

 The computational analysis across problem sets reveals: